KeiganPerryMatson/assignment-3-big-data-tools-and-techniques/README.md

 - Rename the config.yaml_template file to config.yaml and the .env_template file to .env
 - For the config.yaml file, you will need to substitute in details from your personal Redis database.
 You can retrieve these details by creating a Redis database at https://app.redislabs.com
 - For the .env file, you will need to substitute in a client ID key and client secret key from Spotify.
 You can retrieve these keys by creating an app at https://developer.spotify.com
-- Run the application by navigating into the newly generated directory and running python3 ./main.py
+- Run the application by navigating into the newly generated directory and running python ./main.py